Al Smith (ice hockey): Transaction history

-Smith was claimed from Toronto by Pittsburghs in National Hockey League intraleague draft, June 11, 1969, then from Pittsburgh by the Detroit Red Wings in the intraleague draft, June 8, 1971.
-He was subsequently selected by New England Whalers in 1972 World Hockey Association General Player Draft, February 12, 1972.
+Smith was claimed from Toronto by Pittsburgh in the National Hockey League intraleague draft, June 11, 1969, then from Pittsburgh by the Detroit Red Wings in the intraleague draft, June 8, 1971.
+He was subsequently selected by the New England Whalers in the 1972 World Hockey Association General Player Draft, on February 12, 1972.

-Smith was traded by the Red Wings to Buffalo for future considerations, March 10, 1975, then signed as free agent by New England August 15, 1977.
-His National Hockey League rights were retained by Whalers prior to the expansion draft, June 9, 1979.
-Finally he was traded by Whalers to the Colorado Rockies for cash, September 4, 1980.
+Smith was traded by the Red Wings to Buffalo for future considerations, on March 10, 1975, then signed as a free agent by New England on August 15, 1977.
+His National Hockey League rights were retained by Whalers before the expansion draft, on June 9, 1979.
+Finally, he was traded by Whalers to the Colorado Rockies for cash, on September 4, 1980.

 Post-career

 In 1981, Smith played 37 games for the Colorado Rockies and retired.
 He became a car salesman in Vancouver, and later headed to the British Columbia interior to pick fruit.
 Before returning to Toronto, Smith also was a salesman for Reuters.

 Smith kept in touch with former WHA teammate Larry Pleau.
 When Pleau coached the Hartford Whalers in the NHL, he would leave Smith tickets at Maple Leaf Gardens.

 Once he returned to Toronto, Smith engaged in his love of writing.
 Subjects would include sports, such as in his 1997 novel The Parade has Passed, featuring a WHA forward who hitchhikes to the funeral of his former coach, who had died in a brawl.
 Smith later wrote the play Confessions to Anne Sexton and the beginnings of a novel entitled, The Tragedy of Lake Tuscarora.
 To make ends meet, Smith became a taxi driver for Beck Taxi.
 It was not uncommon for Smith to pick up old friends and former teammates.

 In 1998, Smith used the $34,000 of pension benefits he'd received as part of the NHL's settlement with former players to produce Confessions to Anne Sexton at the Alumnae Theatre on Berkeley Street in downtown Toronto.
 The play was about a former goalie who goes to New York City to attend an Impressionist art exhibit.
 On opening night, seventeen people attended the performance, the biggest house of the show's three-week run.

 In the last few months of his life, Smith socialized with Jim Keon, the brother of Smith's former teammate Dave Keon.
 Before his death, Smith was still working on The Tragedy of Lake Tuscarora.
-Smith's son Adam said that his father was not a talented writer, and after reading the manuscript told his father on his deathbed that there were fourteen pages that were perfect and Smith was happy.
+Smith's son Adam said that his father was not a talented writer, and after reading the manuscript told his father on his deathbed that fourteen pages were perfect and Smith was happy.

 He died in 2002 as a result of pancreatic cancer.